AdmiralenOla/Scoary/README.md

 Please feel free to suggest improvements, point out bugs or methods that could be better optimized.

 ## Acknowledgements
-- Marco Galardini cleaned stylistic inconsistencies in the code and formatted it according to PEP8.
+- Marco Galardini cleaned my code and made many nifty improvements.
 - The QuadTree and UPGMA implementation was heavily based on code by Christian Storm Pedersen.
 - Inês Mendes pointed out a number of bugs related adjusted p-values and isolate restriction.
 - Eric Deveaud added versioning.